XJBinder/ClassRegistrationELEC3225/GettingStarted.md

 - DatabaseGenerator.py is optional

 ## Installation
-After downloading the latest version of Python (3.12.4 as of August 2024)..
+After downloading the latest version of Python (3.12.4 as of August 2024)
 1. Download main.py
 2. Run main.py using your favorite method

 #### Command Prompt Method
+*Ensure Python is installed*
 ```sh
 python --version
 ```